libp2p/js-libp2p/doc/GETTING_STARTED.md

 #### Content Routing

-Content routing provides a way to find where content lives in the network.
-It works in two steps: 1) Peers provide (announce) to the network that they are holders of specific content and 2) Peers issue queries to find where that content lives.
+Content routing provides a way to find and announce where content lives in the network.
+It works in two steps: 1) Peers announce to the network that they are a provider of a certain piece of content and 2) Peers issue queries to find where that content lives.
 A Content Routing mechanism could be as complex as a DHT or as simple as a registry somewhere in the network.

-Looking at the [available content routing](./CONFIGURATION.md#content-routing) protocols, we might choose `libp2p-kad-dht` or `libp2p-delegated-content-routing`.
-If of your runtime is a browser or a low power device, you might prefer to use `libp2p-delegated-peer-routing` as you are able to delegate other peer to issue the queries for you.
+Looking at the [available content routing](./CONFIGURATION.md#content-routing) modules, we might choose `libp2p-kad-dht` or `libp2p-delegated-content-routing`.
+If your runtime is a browser or a low power device, you might prefer to use `libp2p-delegated-content-routing` as you are able to delegate to another peer to issue the queries for you.
 However, you need to know a peer able to do that.
 Otherwise, you should use `libp2p-kad-dht`.

-In this context, we will install the dht.
-You should revisit the [API](./API.md) document, more specifically [API#contentrouting.findProviders](./API.md#contentroutingfindproviders), [API#contentrouting.provide](./API.md#contentroutingprovide), [API#contentrouting.put](./API.md#contentroutingput), [API#contentrouting.get](./API.md#contentroutingget) and [API#contentrouting.contentrouting.getMany](./API.md#contentroutingcontentroutinggetmany).
+In this guide, we will install `libp2p-kad-dht`.
+If you'd like to review the available content routing methods, you should revisit the [API](./API.md) document, more specifically [API#contentrouting.findProviders](./API.md#contentroutingfindproviders), [API#contentrouting.provide](./API.md#contentroutingprovide), [API#contentrouting.put](./API.md#contentroutingput), [API#contentrouting.get](./API.md#contentroutingget) and [API#contentrouting.contentrouting.getMany](./API.md#contentroutingcontentroutinggetmany).

 ```sh
 npm install libp2p-kad-dht